Grand Follies Theatre

 But the Grand Opera House was rebuilt to the designs of architect Oscar Cobb, and became a burlesque house in the twentieth century.
 This rebuilding so radically changed the facade that it looked like an entirely different edifice.

-Located on the south side of Market Street between Broadway and Sixth Street, the Grand Theatre began by producing opera, then lefitimate plays, vaudevlle, movies and started the burlesque shows in the 1940’s.
+Located on the south side of Market Street between Broadway and Sixth Street, the Grand Theatre began by producing opera, then legitimate plays, vaudevlle, movies and started the burlesque shows in the 1940’s, operating as the Grand Follies Theatre.
 In 1963, the famous house was slated for demolition which proved to be a cultural loss for the city.

 The Grand — the city’s oldest major theatre — had an attractive facade.
 Classical architecture was its predominant feature.
 The three story front had two stories of vaulted arches spanning the building and the third story with arched windows.
 The theatre’s personality was formed over time.
 It was both nostalgic and beautiful.